-Of course, cherry pits can cause a choking hazard and so avoiding swallowing them is probably a good idea.
-And small children have smaller bodies, so they are more susceptible to cyanide poisoning.
+Of course, cherry pits can pose a choking hazard, so avoiding swallowing them is probably a good idea.
+Young children have smaller bodies, so they are more susceptible to cyanide poisoning.
 So definitely teach your kids to spit out the cherry pits as well as other stone fruit seeds.
 Or just use a cherry pitter to serve them pit-free cherries.

 Can you use a cherry pitter for other tasks?

 Cherry pitters seem like a bit of a unitasker, something you use in the summertime for one fruit and then put away for the rest of the year.
 But if you are a fan of olives, which are conveniently jarred and available all year, you can use the cherry pitter to pit the olives.
 Some cherry pitters work better at pitting olives than others.
 And some cherry pitters require you to place the olives in a certain direction for optimum pitting, so experiment a bit with the pitter that you own to make sure it will work for olives.

 Why Trust Simply Recipes?